-WHO calls for ban on e-cigarette sales to minors (Update)August 26th, 2014 by Nina Larson in Health /
+WHO calls for ban on e-cigarette sales to minors (Update)August 26, 2014 by Nina Larson in Medicine & Health / Health

 The World Health Organization called Tuesday on governments to ban the sale of e-cigarettes to minors, warning they pose a "serious threat" to unborn babies and young people.